Should I Get A Cat?

 • Outlets for hunting and play behaviors

 Basically, you want to let the cats do basic, instinctual cat behaviors and have an environment that encourages it.
 This can be accomplished in many ways and can even be done in small spaces like studio apartments if you plan.
-You could add things like a wall mounted brush for your cat to rub up against or a pheromone diffuser so they feel safe and secure.
-It could also be things like skipping heavily perfumed air fresheners or making sure you spend time playing with your cat.
+You could add things like a wall mounted brush for your cat to rub up against or skipping heavily perfumed air fresheners.
+It may be spending time playing with your cat.

 Do some of these needs require sacrifice on your part?
 Absolutely, you will need to spend some money meeting them and will need to alter your home to make it interesting for your cat.
 If you aren’t willing to get your cat any cat furniture or keep a litter box in a location your cat will like, they likely won’t be happy.